Distinctive Homes & Luxury Inventory · Garnet Valley School District · Delaware County, PA

 Typical Architecture

-Traditional Colonial and transitional styles in planned subdivisions; custom builds on larger rural corridor parcels
+Traditional Colonial and transitional suburban subdivisions; custom builds on larger rural corridor lots

 Construction Era

-Late 1990s–2000s planned subdivisions; older custom builds along rural road corridors
+1990s–2000s planned subdivisions; older custom builds along rural corridors

 Lot Size Patterns